claranet-ch/cloud-native-workshop/README.md

 Hands-on Challenge: Participants will implement the functionality to upload photos.
 Additionally, they will learn how to generate thumbnails for efficient display and user experience.

+### Following sessions
+After each sessions, new topics and goals will be published here.

 Photo Social Network API
 ========================